Chinese Electric Vehicle - Marketshare & Statistics

 Tesla (China-made models): 7.8%

-In the United States, measures have been even harsher.
-In 2024, tariffs on Chinese EVs jumped from 25% to 100%, effectively doubling their price.
-Import duties of 25% were also extended to battery materials and critical minerals, alongside restrictions on semiconductor imports.
+In the United States, the response has been even more severe.
+In 2024, tariffs on Chinese EVs were raised from 25% to 100%, effectively pricing them out of the American market.
+Additional duties of 25% were extended to battery materials and critical minerals, alongside tighter restrictions on semiconductor exports.

-Since taking office in 2025, President Trump has gone further.
+Since taking office in 2025, President Trump has pushed protectionism further.
 By March, his administration had imposed:

 -